-China Academy was founded in 1985 aiming to provide Chinese courses in Brussels.
+China Academy was founded in 1985 to provide Chinese courses in Brussels.
 After 27 years the Belgium-China association became the most successful and qualitative Chinese school together with the Confucius Institute in Brussels.

 | 4 October 18:00 |